It’s 8-ish AM. You’re sitting at your work desk, already uptight and jumpy.

 Time to step away from it.
 Not in a no-show style, but in a here's-my-presentation style.
 Flip the switch… All eyez on slides!

 Visuals release the pressure and take the focus off of you.
 If that's not possible for each meeting, then figure out what to show - recent data, video, mockup, wireframes, chicken with dinosaur heads, whatever really.
 All eyez on cursor! 😂

 Repeat 10 times!

 No lightheadedness allowed…including yours!

 Actually, in this piece, we talk more about the science behind this relaxation technique and breathing in general.
+For even greater results, combine this breathing with a chair yoga practice.
 Check it out!

 #4 Careful with pep talk